 WestBridge staff members share responsibility for being accessible to participants and families twenty-four hours per day.
 Each WestBridge program has emergency contacts specific to that program.
 Care managers and Residential Counselors update each other daily on the status of every participant, so if you call you can feel confident that whoever you speak with is familiar with your situation.
 In any life-threatening emergency your first call should be 9-1-1.

 Yes.
 Someone from our staff is on-call 24 hours per day to handle emergencies that pertain to current participants.
 For prospective participants, members of our Admissions Team are on-call until 9:00 p.m.
 EDT 7 days per week.

 Will you involve us in our family member’s care?

 Yes.
 It is our belief that the most effective care is that which involves the people who are supportive of a person.
 We will include you in the service planning process, update you on your family member’s progress, ask for your input during times of crisis, and provide you with as much education as we can to help you understand your family member’s condition and recovery.
 We also expect every family to take part in weekly Family Education and Support (FES) sessions (via conference call or in person).
-Because we believe so strongly in your involvement, we offer a Partners for Success Rebate.

 How much time will you be able to devote to my family member’s care?